SeyedMojtaba1/DS-Project-Following-Recommendation-System/README.md

-Here’s an explanation of the project based on the provided code and comments.

 ### Project Explanation

 This project simulates a social network, allowing users to find connection suggestions based on their profiles.
 It reads input data from a JSON file, constructs a graph representing the network, and then computes and prints suggested connections for each person in the network.
 Below are the key components and their functionalities: